supabase/auth/README.md

 ### CAPTCHA

-- If enabled, CAPTCHA will check the request body for the `hcaptcha_token` field and make a verification request to the CAPTCHA provider.
+- If enabled, CAPTCHA will check the request body for the `captcha_token` field and make a verification request to the CAPTCHA provider.

 `SECURITY_CAPTCHA_ENABLED` - `string`